 We have entered into interest rate swaps generally for purposes of managing our exposure to fluctuations in interest rates applicable to indebtedness under our credit facilities which were advanced at floating rates based on LIBOR.
-As of December 31, 2015, the aggregate notional amount of interest rate swaps relating to our fleet as of such date was \$1.11 billion.
-As of December 31, 2015, our outstanding lease obligations of \$233.6 million were under fixed interest rates.
-We unwound three interest rate swaps in 2014 in connection with the refinancing of the underlying credit facility through the sale and leaseback transaction entered into with affiliates of CDB Leasing Company Ltd. ("CLC").
-See "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Credit Facilities and Finance Leases-CLC Sale and Leaseback".
+As of December 31, 2016, the aggregate notional amount of interest rate swaps relating to our fleet as of such date was \$0.98 billion.
+As of December 31, 2016, our outstanding lease obligations of \$363.8 million were under both fixed and floating interest rates.
+In 2016, we unwound two interest rate swaps in connection with the refinancing of the underlying credit facilities through CCBFL and Eurobank.
 From time to time we also enter into certain currency hedges.
 However, there is no assurance that our derivative contracts or any that we enter into in the future will provide adequate protection against adverse changes in interest rates or currency exchange rates or that our bank counterparties will be able to perform their obligations.
 In addition, as a result of the implementation of new regulation of the swaps markets in the United States, the European Union and elsewhere over the next few years, the cost of interest rate and currency hedges may increase or suitable hedges may not be available.